 In our life, we always encounter all kinds of problems and difficulties, which are the opportunities for us to get close to the Lord.
 In these situations, how should we pray to the Lord?
 God says: “Prayer is not about how good your words are while you pray, you only need to speak the words of your heart and speak honestly according to your difficulties.
 Speak from the perspective of being a part of the creation and from the perspective of submission: ‘Oh God, You know that my heart is too hard.
 Oh God, lead me in this matter; You know I have weaknesses, I am too lacking and am unsuitable for You to use.
 I am rebellious and interrupt Your work when I do things; my actions do not conform with Your will.
 I ask You to do Your own work and we will only obey and cooperate….’”

-We mankind all like to hear the words that are sweat to the ears.
+We mankind all like to hear the words that are sweet to the ear.
 Whereas God doesn’t care if the words of our prayers are beautiful or good, but instead He likes to hear heartfelt and honest things.
-So we should frankly tell God our difficulties and practical problems that we encounter in our lives when praying, rather than leave aside these problems to tell a bunch of letters and doctrines and empty words to the Lord.
+So, when we are praying we should be frank with God and tell Him our difficulties and practical problems we encounter in our daily lives, rather than leave our problems aside to say a bunch of letters and doctrines and empty words to the Lord.

-For example, we have paid and expended something in the process of performing service.
-However, illness suddenly befall us, and then we complain to God: How come I get sick since I have spent and paid much price for the Lord?
+For example, we have sacrificed and expended in the process of performing service.
+However, illness suddenly befalls us, and then we complain about God: How come I get sick since I have spent and paid much price for the Lord?
 At this time, we should quiet ourselves before God and pray to Him like this: “Oh God, I know everything is under Your sovereignty.
 My illness contains Your kind intention, but I can’t grasp it now.
 Please lead and enlighten me to understand Your intentions.”
-Through praying, we will discover: We believe in God only to receive the blessings and peace, thinking we should be bestowed blessings upon by the Lord as long as we have paid and spent for Him.
-Therefore, when what we have received is not blessing but illness, we can’t obey God and nurse resentment and resistance in our heart.
-Only then do we realize that we don’t truly obey or love the Lord but are instead full of rebelliousness and resistance toward Him, and only then will we confess and repent to the Lord, be willing to give up the intentions of obtaining blessings and work just for repaying God’s love.
-These results are achieved by praying and seeking God and self-reflecting and knowing ourselves.
+Through praying, we will discover: We believe in God only to receive blessings and peace, thinking the Lord should bestow blessings upon us as long as we expend and sacrifice for Him.
+Therefore, when what we receive are not blessings but illness, we can’t obey God and nurse resentment and resistance in our heart.
+Only then do we realize that we don’t truly obey or love the Lord, but are instead full of rebelliousness and resistance toward Him, and only then will we confess and repent to the Lord, be willing to give up the intentions of obtaining blessings, and work just for repaying God’s love.
+These results are achieved by praying and seeking God, and self-reflecting and knowing ourselves.